 I believe in the magnitude of love in small scale.
-I believe that you can change the world with a silent touch as much as shouting from the mountaintops. some people need to be loud. let them. but some people need to speak volumes in quieter ways. let them also. it does not mean they don't care. it means they have different ways of sharing their care. sometimes in our hope to right wrongs, we use the language of the oppressors, we become dogmatic and insist that there is only one way to fight the good fight. but in hoping for tolerance and equality, we must extend the same grace towards that which we are seeking.
+I believe that you can change the world with a silent touch as much as shouting from the mountaintops.
+Some people need to be loud.
+Let them.
+We need their voices.
+And I am grateful for their courage in speaking.
+But some people need to speak volumes in quieter ways.
+Let them also.
+It does not mean they don't care.
+It means they have different ways of sharing their care.
+Sometimes in our hope to right wrongs, we use the language of the oppressors.
+We become dogmatic and insist that there is only one way to fight the good fight.
+But in hoping for tolerance and equality, we must extend the same grace towards that which we are seeking.

-I understand that there is a lot of anger right now, I understand that there is plenty to be angry about.
-I understand that anger has a place, it is sadness put into action, no longer willing to be helpless. but pain moves people in different ways. we need to leave space for all the ways we are trying to make sense of this great big wound. we need to hear all the words, learn all the truths, and yes, sometimes sit in silence. we need to keep striving, hoping that in the multitude of voices, the diversity of experience, the variations of expression, there is a truth universal enough to heal the chasm.
-I want to keep my heart open to that possibility, that one act of violence hurts us all, especially the one holding the gun, while each act of love, of acceptance, of care, they heal us all.
+I understand that there is a lot of anger right now.
+I understand that there is plenty to be angry about.
+I understand that anger has a place.
+Anger is sadness put into action, no longer willing to be helpless.
+But pain moves people in different ways.
+We need to leave space for all the ways we are trying to make sense of this great big wound.
+We need to hear all the words.
+We need to try and understand all the truths.
+And yes, sometimes we need to sit in silence too.
+We need to keep striving.
+Hoping that in the multitude of voices, the diversity of experience, the variations of expression, there is a truth universal enough to heal the chasm.
+I want to keep my heart open to that possibility.
+That one act of violence hurts us all, especially the one holding the gun.
+While each act of love, of acceptance, of care, heals us all.